How to File a Garden Hoe

 To get started, wet the stone with some water.
 Then, hold the hoe at a 20-degree angle against the stone and move it back and forth in a sawing motion.
 Be sure to keep the blade moving along the entire length of the stone.

-See also How to Hoe a Vegetable Garden
+See also How to Hoe Small Garden

 After a few minutes of sharpening, your hoe should be nice and sharp again.